-The overall objective of the Soil and Water Management Programme (PROGRES) is to contribute to sustainably improving living conditions and reducing poverty among rural communities in the programme area.
+The Soil and Water Management Programme (PROGRES) aims to sustainably improve living conditions and reduce poverty among rural Djiboutian communities within the programme area.

-The development objective is to sustainably improve rural households’ access to water and local resources, and resilience to climate change.
-The programme investments and activities will be implemented in two technical components, in addition to a coordination and M&E component.
+The development objective is to sustainably improve rural households’ access to water and local resources, as well as their resilience to climate change.
+The programme's investments and activities will be implemented in two technical components, in addition to a coordination and M&E component.

 07 September 2016

 US$ 17.05 million